bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 ## Multiple IDIRs.

-Developers with multiple IDIRs can link their most permanent IDIR to their GitHub ID.
+Developers with multiple IDIRs can join their most permanent IDIR to their GitHub ID.
 They can change IDIRs at any time.
 We tested and can confirm that users make changes on their own.

 The important things to keep in mind are:

 - The IDIR must not be expired
 - Our team cannot manage IDIR expiry dates

-If you don’t see information that could be helpful on this guide, please let us know through [our Jira Service Manager](https://citz-do.atlassian.net/servicedesk/customer/portal/2).
+If you don’t see information that could be helpful on this guide, please let us know through [our service manager](https://citz-do.atlassian.net/servicedesk/customer/portal/2).

-## Technical Transition Guide
+## Technical Guide

-Our technical transition guide helps GitHub users prepare for the upgrade, and confirms if users completed linking successfully.
-[Our IDIR transition guide](#idir-transition-guide) offers more details about IDIRs.
+Our technical guide helps GitHub users prepare for the SSO feature, and confirms if users completed joining successfully.
+[Our IDIR guide](#idir-transition-guide) offers more details about IDIRs.

-After **July 30, 2024**, users cannot access the bcgov GitHub organization if they didn’t link their GitHub ID and IDIR.
+Users cannot access the bcgov GitHub organization if they don't join their GitHub ID and IDIR.
 There are mechanisms in the system that force an IDIR login when you use your GitHub to login.

 ### Validating authentication

 GitHub doesn't offer users a screen to confirm authentication.
-There are 2 alternative ways to validate linking GitHub IDs and IDIRS:
+There are 2 alternative ways to validate joining GitHub IDs and IDIRS:

 1) The video below shows the process from start to finish.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-cfhUY_or8s?si=q0pjaxYd4FBhNZ0s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-2) Another way to validate linking:
+2) Another way to validate joining:

 > 1. (**Mandatory step**) Go to https://github.com/bcgov/
 > 2. Got to your profile by clicking your avatar on the top right